41 results for Family: Myrtaceae. More search options

 MyrtaceaeMelaleuca linariifoliaCajeput TreeDisturbed uplands.Native of Australia.image of plant

 MyrtaceaeMelaleuca quinquenerviaPunktree, Paperbark Tree, Melaleuca, Cajeput TreeWetlands, disturbed areas.Native of Australia.
 Melaleuca quinquenervia was introduced in s.
-FL in the 1880s and became an ecosystem-altering invasive species (see Dray, Bennett, & Center 2006 for summary).image of plant
+FL in the 1880s and became an ecosystem-altering invasive species (see Dray, Bennett, & Center 2006 for summary).
+Its encroachment into high quality marl prairies and marshes is especially concerning in c. and s.
+FL.image of plant

 MyrtaceaeMelaleuca viminalisWeeping Crimson BottlebrushDisturbed areas.Native of Australia.image of plant